andycarter-pe/tx-bridge-xs/README.md

 ```

 ## Misc
-For this server, a JSON for each bridge is created and staged on an S3 bucket prior to spinning up the web server.
-This utilizes a script named 'create_bridge_json_files.py' in the misc folder.
-This converts the bridge database sqlite created with 'TX-Bridge' for the State of Texas to individual JSON per uuid.
-This database currently resides on S3 at s3://txbridge-data/test-upload/tx-bridge-geom.sqlite
+Before initializing the web server, a JSON file is generated for each bridge and stored in an S3 bucket.
+This process is facilitated by a script called 'create_bridge_json_files.py', located in the misc folder.
+The script converts the bridge SQLite database, generated using 'TX-Bridge' for the State of Texas, into separate JSON files for each UUID.
+Currently, the database is hosted on S3 at the location s3://txbridge-data/test-upload/tx-bridge-geom.sqlite.